“Give me books, French wine, fruit, fine weather and a little music played out of doors by somebody I do not know.” -Keats

 Part of understanding a country’s wine is understanding how the country controls (and therefore labels) its wine production.
 Perhaps the best place to begin is the system that many modern wine wine governances are modeled after: France’s Appellation d’Origine Controlée (AOC).

 Understanding the French Wine Classification System, Appellation d’Origine Controlée (AOC)

 Appellation d’Origine Controlee: Definition and Purpose

 The term appellation d’origine contrôlée (AOC) means “controlled designation of origin” in French.
-The concept was developed as a way of certifying geographical indications for wine; however, today the AOC extends to many products including wine, cheese, butter, lavender, and lentils.
-The certifications and the process are controlled by an organization called the Institut national de l’origine et de la qualité) or INAO for short.
+The classification system was developed as a way of certifying geographical indications for wine; however, today the AOC extends to many products including wine, cheese, butter, lavender, and lentils.
+The certifications and the process are controlled by an organization called the Institut national de l’origine et de la qualité (INAO for short).

 History of AOC and the INAO

 Today’s AOC reflects the beliefs of the INAO, which was formed in 1935 to oversee the winemaking process in French wineries.
 However, government monitoring of agriculture dates back to monitoring Roquefort in the 15th century.
 The AOC seal was created in the 1950s; in 1990, the INAO extended its work to agriculture products other than wine, including the above-mentioned honey, cheese, meat, lentils, and lavender.